andreihushcha/kitten_audio_classification/README.md

 Three models were created and trained: Dummy, XGBoost, and Neural Network Sequential.
 The XGBoost and Neural Network Sequential were fine-tuned using GridSearchCV and Keras Tuner, respectively.

-The Confusion Matrix reveals a certain level of misclassification between the _food_ and _attention_.
+The Confusion Matrix reveals a certain level of misclassification between the _Food_ and _Attention_.
 <div style="text-align: center;" style="border: 2px solid black;">
     <img src="images/confusion_matrix.png" alt="confusion_matrix" width="500" height="400">
 </div>

 ## Predictions
 We used saved Neural Network Sequential model to predict the categories of random audio samples.

-A sample of a delivered prediction:
+A sample of a prediction:
 File: 202312090945_F_predict.WAV
 Probabilities for each condition:
 attention: 3.65%